Bolad: In China

-After Kublai ascended to the throne in 1260, Bolad served as ba’urchi inheriting his father's title.
-In addition, he did oral and written translations for the state affairs as one of intellectuals of the Mongols.
-He led a military contingent in 1264 to suppress Chinese rebels in Shandong.
+Bolad held the nobility title of a noyan.
+After Kublai ascended to the throne in 1260, he served as ba’urchi, inheriting his father's title.
+In addition, he did oral and written translations for the state affairs as one of the intellectuals of the Mongols.
+Bolad led a military contingent in 1264 to suppress Chinese rebels in Shandong.

 Bolad also served as judge in the sensitive case of Ariq Böke (1264).
-He was appointed to work in the new Office of State Ceremonial founded in October 1271, where he worked together with Liu Bingzhong, Xu Heng, and Xu Shilong (徐世隆) - head of the Minister of Imperial Rites and served as one of its directors.
+He served as one of the directors of the new Office of State Ceremonial founded in October 1271, where he worked together with Liu Bingzhong, Xu Heng, and Xu Shilong (徐世隆) - head of the Minister of Imperial Rites.
 He later worked in the Censorate as censor in chief from 1275 but was forced to resign in 1277 in favor of more older Öz Temür (玉昔帖木儿).

 While a member of Censorate, he also helped to establish the Office of Supervisors of Agriculture (司農司 (Sīnóngsī)) in March 1270 with Zhang Wenqian (张文谦) as its director.
 Bolad later succeeded him in 1271 under the orders of Kublai, to which appointment Antong protested, claiming censorate and directorate are incompatible posts, to which Kublai didn't listen.

-By 1277, he held multiple offices including Censor-in-Chief, Grand Supervisor of Agriculture, Director of Imperial Household Provisions, a member of Ministry of Imperial Rites, Vice Military Affairs Commissioner (the post was held by heir-apparent of khagan, thus he was also de-facto Shumishi).
-In latter capacity, he was instrumental in consolidation Mongol rule in Jiangnan during Mongol conquest of Song.
-He accompained Nomughan (son of Kublai), Toghon (脱欢 (札剌儿氏)) and Urughtai (忽魯歹) - grandson of Külgen, 6th son of Genghis Khan) in the campaign against Kaidu, however the operation failed and Bolad returned to capital in 1279.
+By 1277, he held multiple offices including Censor-in-Chief, Grand Supervisor of Agriculture, Director of Imperial Household Provisions, a member of Ministry of Imperial Rites, Vice Military Affairs Commissioner (the post was held by heir-apparent of khagan, thus he was also de facto Shumishi).
+In the latter capacity, he was instrumental in consolidation Mongol rule in Jiangnan during the Mongol conquest of Song.
+He accompanied Nomughan (son of Kublai), Toghon (脱欢 (札剌儿氏)) and Urughtai (忽魯歹) - grandson of Külgen, 6th son of Genghis Khan) in the campaign against Kaidu, however the operation failed and Bolad returned to capital in 1279.
 Same year he interrogated Song loyalist Wen Tianxiang, who didn't agree to submit Mongols.

 Later Bolad was appointed to investigate Ahmad Fanakati same year.
 However, Fanakati was killed in 1282, which turned the fraud investigation into murder investigation.
 Bolad informed Kublai of Ahmad's misdeeds, which paved the way for execution of Ahmad's associates.